-For this case project, it was the early recognition of this high level of distinctiveness that was a fundamental influence on the way the project was conceived, developed, and bid.
+Projects are different, but the degree of difference can be significant, with some projects being routine and similar to predecessors whilst others stand out for their unique characteristics.
+For this case project, it was the early recognition of this unusual distinctiveness that was a fundamental influence on the way the project was conceived, developed, and bid.

-The origin of the project was instigated through a novel proposal which, although initially seen as radical, started to 'take hold' of the imagination of key decision-makers at strategic board level within the public sector client.
-Initial incredulity gave way to subsequent discussion of its merits and viability and, over a relatively short period (a few weeks), the idea of the project became fixed and was then developed within the public sector client body to the sanction covering formal technical and commercial viability.
-It received sanction and became fully supported.

-Many programs, especially public sector infrastructure projects, proceed through such prescribed protocols and lead to project information filtering informally into the marketplace.
+The origin of the project was instigated through a speculative and novel proposal which, although initially seen as radical, started to 'take hold' of the imagination of key decision-makers at strategic board level within the public sector client.
+Initial incredulity gave way to subsequent discussion of its merits and viability and, over a relatively short period (a few weeks), the idea of the project became fixed and was then developed within the public sector client body to be submitted for the sanction covering formal technical and commercial viability.
+It duly received sanction and became fully supported.
+Many programs, especially public sector infrastructure projects, proceed through such prescribed protocols and this leads to project information filtering informally into the marketplace.

-Intelligence on clients and their prospective projects is the raw material sought via marketingbased resources by companies in construction and civil engineering.
-This allows them to identify competitive advantage through issues such as supply chain member formation and by building relationships with other key stakeholders such as neighbors, relevant statutory bodies, and for necessary debt and equity providers.
-This activity takes place prior to broader and official public open market declarations, such as the formal placing of tender opportunities notices in repositories such as the Official Journal of the European Union (OJEU) or AusTender in Australia.
+Intelligence on clients and their prospective projects is the raw material sought via marketing-based resources by companies in construction and civil engineering.
+This allows them to identify competitive advantage through issues such as supply chain member formation and by building relationships with other key stakeholders such as neighbors, relevant statutory bodies, and, where required, with debt and equity providers.
+This activity typically takes place prior to broader and official public open market declarations, such as the formal placing of tender opportunities notices in repositories such as the Official Journal of the European Union (OJEU) or AusTender in Australia.
 This information gathering and awareness creation can therefore provide valuable opportunities for project shaping to enhance value for clients and induce competitive advantage for the eventual bid winner (Cova et al, 2002; Cova and Salle, 2011).

-This infrastructure project was fast tracked through these early stage protocols once it was accepted as viable.
+This infrastructure project was fast tracked through these early stage protocols once it was accepted internally by the public sector client as being viable.
 There was recognition of the opportunity to deliver the project to coincide with other events (some political) that would further enhance the project's value.
-This limited the time for the project scoping phase thereby influencing and affecting technical and technological content, but then opened up scope for the private sector bidders as to how to build win-strategies and develop management approaches to the execution of both the bid and, if successful, the subsequent delivery of the project.
+The pressure of these externalities limited the time for the project scoping phase thereby influencing and affecting technical and technological content.
+However, these limitations then opened up scope for the private sector bidders as to how to build winstrategies and develop management approaches to the execution of both the bid and, if successful, the subsequent delivery of the project.